 - Winter Break Camp at Flying High (Countryside)

 - Elmhurst Art Museum Winter Break Art Camps

 - Park District of Forest Park Winter Break Camp

 - Glen Ellyn Park District Winter Break Camps

-- The Community House Winter Break Camp (Hinsdale)
+- The Community House Winter Break Day Camps and Sports Camps (Hinsdale)

 - Lemont Park District Winter Day Camp